Biocomputing-Research-Group/WinnowNet4Review/Performance Evaluation of WinnowNet-Integrated Protein Identification Pipelines/README.md

 The following alternative pipelines integrate WinnowNet for PSM filtering and scoring.
 They replace the original filtering steps with WinnowNet-based re-scoring and FDR control.

+*Note*: WinnowNet and its documentation can be accessed at https://github.com/Biocomputing-Research-Group/WinnowNet.

 ### Sipros Ensemble (with WinnowNet)
 #### Database Searching
 ```bash